dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ### Garbage Collection

 Dora has an exact, tracing [Garbage Collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection).
-For an tracing GC to work, it is essential to determine the root set.
+For a tracing GC to work, it is essential to determine the root set.
 The root set is the initial set of objects for object graph traversal.
 The set usually consists of global variables and/or local variables.